Invasive vine smothers islands' koa forests

 Few problems are more costly or far-reaching in their consequences to Hawai‘i than the influx of harmful alien pests.
 Today, invasive species are altering the islands’ native forests, smothering its coral reefs and threatening hundreds of native plants and animals with extinction.

-Scientists warn that without significant improvements in the state’s prevention systems, it is only a matter of time before snakes and other damaging pests become established in the islands — putting Hawaii’s environment, economy and quality of life at risk.
+Scientists warn that without significant improvements in the state’s prevention systems, it is only a matter of time before snakes and other damaging pests become established in the islands.

 Islands at Risk